Supply Chain Management: Policy

 Bluefin Tuna Sustainable Sourcing Policy

-As a corporation playing a major role in the marine products business, MC recognizes the crucial part that we play in conserving marine resources and ensuring a sustainable supply for future generations.
-To find out more about MC's stance on Bluefin Tuna and the specific measures we are implementing, please refer to our most recent policy below.
+As a corporation with a significant role in the marine products business, MC recognizes the essential responsibility we hold in conserving marine resources and ensuring a sustainable supply for future generations.
+To learn more about MC's position on Bluefin Tuna and the specific measures we are implementing, please refer to our most recent policy below.